SGrondin/bottleneck/README.md

 The current design was chosen because it guarantees reliability and lets clients (limiters) come and go.
 Your application can scale up or down, and clients can be disconnected without issues.

 It is **strongly recommended** that you set a `timeout` (See [Job Options](#job-options)) *on every job*, since that lets the cluster recover from crashed or disconnected clients.
 Otherwise, a client crashing while executing a job would not be able to tell the cluster to decrease its number of "running" jobs.
 By using timeouts, those lost jobs are automatically cleared after the timeout.
-Using timeouts is essential to a keeping a cluster reliable in the face of unpredictable bugs, network hiccups, and so on.
+Using timeouts is essential to keeping a cluster reliable in the face of unpredictable application bugs, network hiccups, and so on.

 Network latency between Node.js and Redis is not taken into account when calculating timings (such as `minTime`).
-Bottleneck does the absolute minimum number of state accesses, to minize the impact of latency, but keeping the Redis server close to your limiters will help you get a more consistent experience.
+Bottleneck performs the absolute minimum number of state accesses, to minize the impact of latency, but keeping the Redis server close to your limiters will help you get a more consistent experience.

+It is **strongly recommended** to [set up an `error` listener](#events).

 ##### Additional Clustering information